 Builders such as PureLander or LanderLab give you unlimited options for adjusting and improving the customer experience.
 They provide both – ready-made templates and various conversion rate-improving scripts, but also the flexibility to design any landing page you want.

 You can use the drag-and-drop editor to build a page from scratch, but also to make small adjustments and alternate versions for a/b testing and overall optimizing your landing pages.

 What is a good landing page conversion rate?

-If you were hoping to find a one-sentence answer here then sorry to disappoint but a good landing page conversion rate is not that easy to measure.
-Every business is different and running PPC and PPV campaigns will have different expected results depending on the niche, geo, customer attitude, and many other factors.
+Although it may sound strange, it’s basically impossible to provide a definite, one-sentence answer to this question, because a good landing page conversion rate is not that easy to measure.
+Every business is unique and running different campaigns will have different expected results depending on the niche, consumer attitude, and many other factors.

 - According to WordStream, a good conversion rate is somewhere between 2% and 5%.

 - The bottom 25% has a conversion rate lower than 1% while the top 10% reaches a landing page conversion rate of 11%.